bxparks/rpn83p/docs/USER_GUIDE_DATE.md

-Before we can use retrieve the current date and time from the hardware clock (RTC) using the various `NOW` and `NWxx` menu commands, we must configure the hardware clock using the `CTZ` and `SETC` commands, and we must configure the Application Timezone using the `TZ` command.
+Before we can use retrieve the current date and time from the hardware clock (RTC) using the various `NOW` and `NWxx` menu commands, we must configure the hardware clock using the `CTZ` and `SETC` commands, and we must configure the Application Timezone using the `ATZ` command.

 #### Setting the Clock Timezone